 From old clothing and bric-a-brac, to crockery and retro gadgets, on these deregulated stalls anything goes.
 Head to Waterlooplein for beautiful vintage clothing or pick up children’s toys and old-fashioned gadgets in the Jordaan district.

 Top Tip: make sure you get enough cash out for the day, due to the high number of people making withdrawals some of the cash machines run out.
 The vast majority of the stalls will only accept cash and in Amsterdam, many of the toilets charge.

 Visit an event

 During King’s Day, there is no shortage of places to party.
-From huge open air dance events in the cities squares and parks to much smaller stages in cafes and bars, there’s an event with your name on it.
+From huge open air dance events in the city squares and parks to much smaller stages in cafes and bars, there’s an event with your name on it.
 Places in the centre like Rembrandtplein, Spui, and Leidseplein are usually bustling with people and are a good place to visit if you like to party with a crowd.

 The day time partying typically starts around midday and goes on until about 20:00.
 However, after the day time events finish many bars and clubs continue the festivities until the early hours of the morning.
 So, as we mentioned before, make sure you pace yourself, it can be a long day!
 Feeling a bit tired?
 We recommend you stop in one of the best brown cafés in Amsterdam, you won’t regret it!

-If you prefer a more structured approach to Kings day, you’re best off purchasing a ticket to one of the many music events going on both inside and outside of the Dutch capital.
+If you prefer a more structured approach to King’s Day, you’re best off purchasing a ticket to one of the many music events going on both inside and outside of the Dutch capital.
 We recommend checking out electronic dance festival Oranjebloesem or Loveland – they will not disappoint!

-So there you have it, our guide to making the most of Kings Day in Amsterdam.
+So there you have it, our guide to making the most of King’s Day in Amsterdam.
 But just one last thing… make sure you have a good time.
 But with so many fun things going on, we are sure you won’t struggle with that!